jackyzha0/quartz/content/notes/blockchain-project.md

 # Questions
 [answered-questions](notes/answered-questions.md)

-- [ ] It the code developed by the central authority or spread across partipants?
+- [ ] Is the code developed by the central authority or spread across partipants?
 	- I think the initiating authority is in charge of developing the inital system. (either they do it internally or contract a software company to do it for them)
 	- Maybe they can partner with others to initiate it
 	- It is then maintained by the participants